bkatchmar/name-service-api/README.md

 After the initial setup, I went ahead and started with the database.
 The requriement specified to use SQL Server in point 2.
 Therefore, I went ahead and opened up my SQL Server Management Studio and created a new database for this project.
 I will include all SQL needed to set this up in the `name-app\Data` folder that can be run once a database has been set up.

+There is an assumption that a database in SQL Server named `NAMES` is already set up and is empty.

 ## TableSetup.sql

 Initial SQL Script to be run first, this sets up the table.